wwpa65/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

-The t-test of all vehicles to population mean shows no statistical significance (p=0.06, i.e. p > 0.05, Figure 5) meaning that it does not reject NULL hypothesis.
-In addition, t-test for lot1 (p=1, Figure 5)and lot2 (p=0.61, Figure 6) does not show statistical significance.
-However, t-test of lot3 vs population meanshows that it is statistically significant (p=0.04, Figure 7) meaning it rejects the NULL hypothesis.
+The t-test of all vehicles to population mean shows no statistical significance (p=0.06, i.e. p > 0.05, **Figure 5**) meaning that it does not reject NULL hypothesis.
+In addition, t-test for lot1 (p=1, Figure 5)and lot2 (p=0.61, **Figure 6**) does not show statistical significance.
+However, t-test of lot3 vs population mean shows that it is statistically significant (p=0.04, **Figure 7**) meaning it rejects the NULL hypothesis.
 Therefore we can conclude that there is a difference in the production of lot3.

 ![All_vs_population_mean](/images/ttest-all-vs-popmean.png)